How to Unclog a Cart When Your Vape Stops Hitting

 Tilt the cart at 45 degrees toward the mouthpiece while warming to help gravity move oil away from clogs.

 Watch for success bubbles rising through the oil.
-These indicate viscosity returning to normal and airflow restoring.
-Mood's ceramic coils distribute heat evenly throughout this process, reducing hot spots that could degrade your oil.
+These indicate that viscosity returns to normal and that airflow is restored.

 Manual Clearing Tools That Actually Work

 Think of manual clearing as creating channels, not forcing through blockages.
-The goal is opening pathways for oil to flow naturally once warmed.
+The goal is to open pathways for oil to flow naturally once warmed.

 Choosing the Right Tool

 A straightened paper clip works best for most clogs.
-Its smooth surface and flexibility prevent damage to delicate components.
 Toothpicks offer a gentler option for surface-level blockages.
 Never use pins, needles, or sharp metal objects that could scratch the airway or leave fragments.

 Proper Channel-Creation Technique